Pandav0x/utf8-converter/README.md

 - Extract file inclusion (php and html) in a **config.json** file
 - Refactorize the code
 - Create classes & stuff
+- Try to reduce the complexity and the memory consumption

 ## Ressources